-ENGINEERING IMPACTS ALTERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintanace / Maintainability Goo lyear R oad Grade Separation Options GY1 No Build Existing deficiencies remain including narrow shoulder width and vertical clearances is 16.1 feet.
+ENGINEERING IMPACTS ALTERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintanace / Maintainability Good year Ro oad Grade Separation Options GY1 No Build Existing deficiencies remain including narrow shoulder width and vertical clearances is 16.1 feet.
 Crest curve actual design speed is 55 mph which is adequate (no known posted speed limit exists).
 Compatible with ML2, but incompatible with ML3 due the bridge piers immediately adjacent to the outside shoulder of I-10, unless the mainline design is altered with a horizontal shift toward the median, or exceptions are sought for shoulders.
 No impact No impact.
 This is currently a very low volume roadway so no operational issues exist now and none are expected by 2040.
 Bridge railing is dated and does not meet current crash test criteria.
 Guardrail offset and shoulder does not meet current standards.
 Disabled vehicles have no space to pull off the traveled way and emergency vehicles have no shoulder for use in response to incidents across the bridge.
 Four-span structure maintains piers adjacent to outside edge of mainline shoulder and within the clear zone and are therefore barrier protected.
 No impact Poor condition of approach pavement remains, and will continue to deteriorate.
 As bridge ages, maintenance will also increase.
-GY2 Shoulder widening on approaches and bridge Standard 12' lanes and 8' shoulders (10' shoulders on bridge) are provided.
-Vertical clearance will drop a few inches less than the existing 16.1' with widening.
-Symmetrical widening to maintain crown on center of bridge deck.
-Bridge width increased to about 47-feet.
-Compatible with ML2, but incompatible with ML3 due the bridge piers immediately adjacent to the outside shoulder of I-10, unless the mainline design is altered with a horizontal shift toward the median, or exceptions are sought for shoulders.
-Pavement drainage runnoff design perpetuated. so no operational issues exist or are expected Bridge railing and guardrail are replaced to meet current MASH crash test criteria.
+GY2 Shoulder widening on approaches and bridge Pavement drainage runnoff design perpetuated. so no operational issues exist or are expected Bridge railing and guardrail are replaced to meet current MASH crash test criteria.
 Disabled and emergency vehicles have use of standard shoulder width.
 Four-span structure maintains piers adjacent to outside edge of mainline shoulder and within the clear zone.
 Shoulder widening CMF 0.64 from CPS Lane or full roadway closures on Goodyear Road required for bridge widening.
 Outside I-10 shoulder closures to widen piers.
 Some short term I-10 closures will be necessary for setting forms, setting girders, and for deck pours.
 No impact Bridge railing, guardrail, and approach pavement are replaced and/or rehabilitated reducing near-term maintenance.
 GY3 Bridge replacement off of the existing alignment Standard 12' lanes and 8' shoulders (10' shoulders on bridge) are provided.
 Vertical clearance will be increased to at least 16.5' and profile design speed increased to 55 mph minimum.
 Roadway realigned off original bridge footprint to the north to facilitate construction while maintaining traffic.
 Bridge width increased to about 47-feet.
 Option required for use with I-10 mainline alternative ML3, but also compatible with ML2.
 Pavement drainage runnoff design perpetuated. so no operational issues exist or are expected in 2040.
-Bikes gain use of standard shoulder width.
-Some short term I-10 closures will be necessary for old bridge removal, and for setting forms, setting girders, and for deck pours for new bridge.
+Bikes gain use of standard shoulder width. width.
+New two-span structure would place new Some short term I-10 closures will be necessary for old bridge removal, and for setting forms, setting girders, and for deck pours for new bridge.
 Majority of Goodyear Road built off-line, with short term restrictions for final tie-ins along Goodyear Road.
 No I-10 shoulder closures required to build new bridge abutments and piers.
 No impact New underpass structure, bridge railing, guardrail, and approach pavement reduce near-term maintenance.